dbcrossbar Guide

 - The format for printing backtraces has changed.
 We now use the standard

-.
-Some logging of complex async streams may be less well-organized, but there's more of it, especially atRUST_LOG=dbcrossbarlib=trace,dbcrossbar=trace,warn
+slogto the much more populartracing.
+Some logging of complex async streams may be less well-organized, but there's more of it, especially atRUST_LOG=dbcrossbarlib=trace,dbcrossbar=trace,warnlevel.

 Fixed